Get ready for the event

 Which skills will you develop at the event?
 Your choices are:

-• A crash course in the Fundamentals of IP and Patents and how these can relate to your research in the battery sector (with Mewburn Ellis LLP)
+A crash course on the fundamentals of IP and patents, and how they apply to battery research, with Mewburn Ellis LLP.

 Please choose your workshop when you register for the conference.
 Please note attendees can only choose one workshop each to attend.